The Cistern at Buffalo Bayou Park

 A “less is more” approach was taken to preserve The Cistern.
 Berms now surround the half-submerged perimeter walls on the outside so from the exterior, The Cistern disappears into the landscape like a low, flat hill.
 The visitor entrance is a curving tunnel clad with new splayed board-formed concrete walls.
 This allows eyes to slowly adjust to the dark interior and to reduce abrupt light spoilage of The Cistern.

 A soft, low line of LED lighting from the tunnel is built into a transparent handrail edging a delicate, unobtrusive walkway that was constructed around the entire perimeter.
-The fixtures are aimed down to provide direct safety lighting on the pathway and minimize compromise of the darkness of the 87,500sf, or 1.5 football fields, of interior space.
+The fixtures are aimed down to provide direct safety lighting on the pathway and minimize compromise of the darkness of the 87,500 square feet, or 1.5 football fields, of interior space.
 Four fire egress doors and two moveable hatches in the roof permit adjustable penetration of natural light.